Cognitive Reframing Techniques: A Practical Guide to Changing Unhelpful Thought Patterns

 - National Institute of Mental Health (NIMH).
 Cognitive Behavioral Therapy Overview.

-Evidence classification: Level I (meta-analyses), Level II (RCT-supported clinical protocol), widely endorsed by APA and NIMH as evidence-based psychotherapy.
+Evidence classification: Level I (meta-analyses) and Level II (RCT-supported clinical protocol), widely endorsed by the APA and NIMH as evidence-based psychotherapy.